95% of Murder Victim's Family Members Support Death Penalty

 There is no such sanction as life in prison "with no chance of parole."
 All sanctions can be changed, to the benefit of the inmate, by legislative action, in addition to the executive branch having the ability to commute, pardon or parole any inmate, regardless of sentence, as with Illinois, whereby death row was vacated by the arbitrary actions of Governor Ryan.
 This question error, obviously, may skew the results of the poll, by implying a benefit to a life sentence which does not exist.

-It's as wrong headed as saying there is such a sentence as the "death penalty with no chance of release".
+It's as wrong headed as saying there is such a sentence as the "death penalty with no chance of not being executed".

 Secondly, this is a PREFERENCE poll, not an EXCLUSION poll.